About

 I’m a member of the National Association of Science Writers, SCBWI, and The Poet’s Garage, a collective of professional children’s poets.
 I’m represented by Sarah Stephens at Red Fox Literary.

-I live in Pennsylvania, where I regularly visit schools, sharing my love of science and the craft of writing.
+I live in Pennsylvania, where I love to visit schools, sharing stories of discovery and teaching the craft of writing.

 Here I am at about age three, learning to fish.